HL7/data-access-policies/input/pagecontent/residual.md

 ### allowing Research access with a given K-Anonymity

 This use-case is releasing data to a Research project with a limit to not release the data without meeting a given K-Anonymity (4).

+Where [K-Anonymity](https://en.wikipedia.org/wiki/K-anonymity) is a measure on a De-Identified dataset to determine within that specific dataset what the smallest grouping of individuals would be.
+Where this smallest grouping is defined as **k** and this would not be acceptable if it was smaller than the **K** value given in the release authorization (i.e. Permission attached to the Bundle).

+Thus the Bundle will contain fully identifiable data, with an obligation on the recipient to De-Identify (`.rule.limit` = `DEID`).
+Given that this obligation includes a specific K-Anonymity, a Permission is used rather than just using `Bundle.meta.security`.

+The purpose of including this use-case is to include a use-case where some parameter needs to go along with a obligation or refrain in order to add specificity.
+K-Anonymity is thus an examplar, not a recommendation.

 ```Gherkin
 Scenario Outline: Allow only a given K-Anonymity